How to Create a Payment Form — Add Stripe to Any Registration, Booking, or Order Form

 The difference from a bare payment link is specific: a Stripe payment link can collect money, but it can’t collect information.
 The moment you need to know which session, how many people, what size, or which ticket tier — you need a form.
 A payment form closes that gap by handling both steps at once.

 Any FormHug form becomes a payment form the moment you add a product field.
 The online booking form for your photography sessions, the registration form for your workshop — either can start collecting Stripe payments today without being rebuilt.
+For a product-level overview of payment use cases and Stripe support, see FormHug’s payment form page.

 Why a Payment Form Beats a Standalone Payment Link